 Recognition of qualifications

-On the subject of recognition of vocational training and academic qualifications, we must differentiate in two respects.
-Firstly, a distinction is made on the basis of the applicant’s country of origin, as different rules apply to EU/EEA citizens and Swiss nationals with regard to the recognition of qualifications compared with third country nationals.
+On the subject of recognition of academic qualifications and vocational training, we must differentiate in two respects.
+Firstly, a distinction is made on the basis of the applicant’s country of origin, as different rules may apply to EU/EEA citizens and Swiss nationals with regard to the recognition of qualifications compared with third country nationals.

 Nostrification of foreign school qualifications

-The Ministry of Education is responsible for recognising foreign school certificates, regardless of the type of school involved.
+The Federal Ministry of Education, Science and Research is responsible for recognising foreign school certificates ("nostrification", in German "Nostrifikation"), regardless of the type of school involved.
 The Ministry checks whether a school leaving certificate obtained abroad corresponds to the Austrian syllabus.
-Where major differences are found, recognition may be made conditional on passing supplementary examinations.
-Foreign certificates can be assessed in advance free of charge for compliance with the requirements for Austrian school-leaving certificates.
-In the course of this you will also be informed about the documents that have to be presented for recognition.
+Where major differences are found, recognition may be made conditionally on passing supplementary examinations.

 Nostrification of foreign university degrees